FreeCAD/FreeCAD-documentation/wiki/FEM_PostCreateFunctionSphere.md

 #### Scale the sphere

--   Click and drag one of the 8 small cubes around the spherical grid to adjust the sphere size.
+-   Click and drag one of the 8 small cubes to scale the sphere.

 ## Notes